erizov/Professor/semester_1/lecture_02_efficient_sorting/quick_sort/README.md

 ### Short Description

-A divide-and-conquer sorting algorithm that partitions an array around a pivot element, then recursively sorts the subarrays.
+A divide-and-conquer sorting approach that partitions an array around a pivot element, then recursively sorts the subarrays.
 Addresses efficiently sorting large datasets.
 Example: Sorting product prices [29.99, 15.50, 45.00, 12.99] → [12.99, 15.50, 29.99, 45.00].
 Operates by selecting a pivot, partitioning elements smaller/larger than pivot, then recursively sorting partitions.

 **Key Characteristics:**
 - **Time Complexity**: O(n log n) average case because it divides the array in half on average each recursion, but O(n²) worst case when pivot is always the smallest/largest element.